FREE SHIPPING on orders of $85 or more

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name Blamer revealed spelling variations, including Gormley, O'Gormley, Grehan, Gormleigh, Gormly, Gormlie, Grimes and many more.

-More information is included under the topic Early Blamer Notables in all our PDF Extended History products.
+More information is included under the topic Early Blamer Notables in all our PDF Extended History products and printed products wherever possible.

-Blamer Settlers in the United States in the 19th Century
+Blamer Settlers in United States in the 19th Century

 The Blamer Family Crest was acquired from the Houseofnames.com archives.
 The Blamer Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.